Anti-Money Laundering, Countering the Financing of Terrorism & Sanctions Policy Statement

-Fraud, gambling, money laundering, terrorist financing, ransomware, darknet market, scam, hack/stolen funds, blacklisted exchanges, unlicensed money services, abusive, drugs, adult material, weapon (nuclear, biological, and chemical), and sanctioned countries.
+Fraud, gambling, money laundering, terrorist financing, ransomware, darknet market, scam, hack/stolen funds, blacklisted exchanges, unlicensed money services, abusive, drugs, adult material, weapon (nuclear, biological, and chemical), and activities associated with sanctions.

 - Prohibited Customers and Business

-Coinhako prohibits conducting business with certain categories of clients, including but not limited to:
+Coinhako prohibits conducting business with certain categories of users (individuals, and entities), including but not limited to:

-- Individuals or entities known or suspected to be a terrorist or a criminal organisation or member of such or listed on sanction lists;
+- Users known or suspected to be a terrorist or a criminal organisation or member of such or listed on sanction lists;

-- Clients operating in prohibited industries listed in 2(a.) above;
+- Users operating in prohibited industries listed in 2(a.) above;

-- Client in which their identity, or beneficial owners cannot be ascertained;
+- Users in which their identity, or beneficial owners cannot be ascertained;

-- Clients who refuse to furnish information or documents to satisfy our level of due diligence; and
+- Users who refuse to furnish information or documents to satisfy our level of due diligence; and

-- Clients where the legitimacy of the business cannot be ascertained.
+- Users in which the legitimacy of its business cannot be ascertained.